Close Menu

 Facebook Twitter Pinterest Reddit WhatsApp Email

 The Marvel Cinematic Universe (MCU) may have been more critically well-regarded based on its last film, but the fan fatigue at the end of Phase 5 can’t be understated.
-Still, The Fantastic Four: First Steps is aiming to start Phase 6 with something fresh, and for the most part, the film, directed by Matt Shakman and written by Josh Friedman, Eric Pearson, Jeff Kaplan, and Ian Springer, wears its multiple writers on its sleeves.
+Still, The Fantastic Four: First Steps aims to start Phase 6 with something fresh, and for the most part, the film, directed by Matt Shakman and written by Josh Friedman, Eric Pearson, Jeff Kaplan, and Ian Springer, wears its multiple writers on its sleeves.

 Set against the vibrant backdrop of a 1960s-inspired, retro-futuristic world, The Fantastic Four: First Steps introduces the First Family of Marvel.
 Created by Jack Kirby and Stan Lee in 1961, the film follows Reed Richards/Mister Fantastic (Pedro Pascal), Sue Storm/Invisible Woman (Vanessa Kirby), Johnny Storm/Human Torch (Joseph Quinn), and Ben Grimm/The Thing (Ebon Moss-Bachrach) after they have their cosmic accident.